p2panda/handbook/website/docs/02-organising-data/queries.md

 **Self-referential fields**

-- if the selected `orderBy` field is a [self-referential relation][self-referential-relation] the node will return an topologically ordered list of that reference graph in the same manner as the [reduction][reduction] algorithm works
+- if the selected `orderBy` field is a [self-referential relation][self-referential-relation] the node will return a topologically ordered list of that reference graph in the same manner as the [reduction][reduction] algorithm works
 - if the selected filter field is a self-referential relation the topologically ordered list will be filtered

 ```graphql